fortrabbit/help/docs/quirks.md

 To launch a PHP script you need to specify the PHP interpreter explicitly: for example, `php artisan` or `php craft`.

-## Image optimization tools
+## No image optimization tools

-Tools like `jpegoptim` and `optipng` can additionally help to reduce file size of your images and are considered a best practice today.
-As much as we would like to make those tools available, we can't.
-They consume a lot of CPU time and memory. fortrabbit Apps are build for fast short running light processes, not heavy lifting.
+Tools like `jpegoptim`, `optipng`, `pngquant`, `SVGO`, `gifsicle` and alike can help to reduce file size of your images.
+Using such tools are considered a best practice today.
+Unfortunately they consume a lot of CPU time and memory. fortrabbit Apps are build for fast short running light processes, not heavy lifting.
+Consider using a third party service for this.

+## No video compressing

+`ffmpeg` and `ffprobe` alike are also not available to avoid overuse of resources.

 ### wkhtmltopdf